-MUSS6201 Independent Directed Study (2 hours) Faculty
+MUIS6210 Independent Directed Study in Specialized Studies (Advanced) (2 hours) Faculty

 Advanced students do intensive independent study in a music discipline under the supervision of the faculty.
 Students will be assigned by the chairman to professors who will guide in the research.
 The results of this research may be presented in scholarly papers at the end of the term.